Blondninja/CMPG323-Overview---32369689/README.md

 can and should (in this case) be automated using RPA.

-NOTE* All the creates for categories, zones , and device is working perfect
-    * the delete,update ,create and insert are having correct structure following right steps but not running 100%

 This repository contains  automation scripts for Project 4 of CMPG 323 created in UIPath Studio Community, the script test Basic CRUD activities on the Connected Office Web app